 Ever notice those black and white, speckled little moths fluttering around your guava tree?
 Chances are, you have guava moths.

 These pesky insects lay their eggs on guava fruit, and the larvae hatching from those eggs burrow inside and feed on the flesh.
-Before you know it, your once flourishing guava tree is having an early fruit drop.
+Before you know it, your once-flourishing guava tree is experiencing an early fruit drop.

 But don’t be dismayed; there are natural ways to get rid of these guava pests.
-In this article, we’ll explore some natural remedies for controlling guava moths and their caterpillars.
+In this article, we will explore natural remedies to control guava moths and their caterpillars.

 Identification

 The guava moth (Coscinoptycha improbana) is a small, white-and-black speckled moth about one centimeter in length [1].
-Their larvae, or guava moth caterpillars, are pinkish in color and can grow up to 10mm long.
+Its larvae, or guava moth caterpillars, are pinkish in color and can grow up to 10 mm long.

 The adult moths lay their eggs on ripening guava fruit or other affected fruits.
-Once the eggs hatch, the caterpillars burrow into the fruit, feeding on the flesh.
+Once the eggs hatch, the caterpillars burrow into the fruit and feed on its flesh.

 You’ll know you have guava moths if you see small holes in the fruit skin and larvae inside the fruit.